 - A deliberate hand ball that disallows an obvious goal will result in a red card and penalty kick.
 All other “hand balls” result in an indirect kick.

-- Arch Rule: A player may only touch the ball while in the arch if the ball entered the arch before the player.
+- Goal Area Rule: A player may only touch the ball while in the goal area if the ball entered the goal area before the player.
 A violation of this rule by the attacking player results in a goal kick.
 A violation of this rule by a defending player results in a penalty kick.
-If a player is in the arch before the ball and no touching the ball occurs by the player in the arch, then no foul has been committed.
+If a player is in the goal area before the ball and no touching the ball occurs by the player in the goal area, then no foul has been committed.